kriziu/nextjs-template/README.md

 pnpm start
 ```

-I'm planning to add unit tests and E2E tests using Cypress in the future.
+I'm planning to add E2E tests using Cypress in the future.

 Feel free to modify this template to your needs!